Recommended tire pressure for Mitsubishi 3000GT tires.

 To reset tire pressure monitoring system for Mitsubishi, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Mitsubishi?
+What is recommended winter tire pressure for Mitsubishi?

 Recommended winter tire pressure for Mitsubishi is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Mitsubishi tire inflation will decrease with lower outside temperatures, so make sure to check Mitsubishi tire pressure during winter months regularly to keep Mitsubishi tires properly inflated in the winter.